 To add the top constraint, click the Infer Constraints icon in the Design view toolbar:

-Your properties area will then look like this, at the top:
+Your Properties or Layout area will then look like this, at the top:

 You should now have a toolbar that stretches all the way across the screen, and to the top:

 We can keep the default TextView.
 We'll use it as a display area.
 When a toolbar button is clicked, we'll add some text here.

 Click on your TextView to selet it.
 Change the id at the top of the Properties or Attributes window of the TextView to displayText.
 For the text, instead of "Hello World", we'll add a string.

 Double click your strings.xml file to open it (it's in the res > values folder.
 You should already see one string set up:

 The value for the string called app_name is Custom Toolbar.
 Change this to something else, anything you like.